11.6. operator=

 double height;

-Following the copy, the values stored in the weight and height member variables of the two objects are independent and can change between the objects.
-However, the original and copied objects continue to share the member variable name, and changing the name in one object changes it in the other.
+Following the copy, the values stored in the weight and height member variables of the two objects are independent, allowing the program to change one object without affecting the other.
+However, the original and copied objects continue to share the name member, and changing the name in one object changes it in the other.

 Steps for overloading the assignment operator

-2. If the left hand object already exists and if the pointer members point to memory allocated with the new operator, the to avoid a memory leak, the previously allocated memory must be returned to the free store (i.e., the heap) by deleting it.
-(Note: this step only applies if the left hand object "owns" the data that is the target of the pointer.)
+2. If the left-hand object has a pointer to heap memory allocated with the new operator, the assignment operator must destroy it to avoid a memory leak.
+(Note: this step only applies if the left-hand object "owns" the data.)

 3. Copy each non-pointer member variable by simple assignment or by using memcpy.

-4. Copy each pointer member by allocating new memory with the new operator.
+4. Copy each pointer member by allocating new memory with the new operator and copy the existing data to the newly allocated memory.

 {